HASKADOG/address_book/README.md

 5.1 Run `$: docker-compose up -d --build` if you use linux.
 5.2 Run `$: docker compose up -d --build` if you use macos.

-Now you have the app running at 0.0.0.0!
+Now you have the app running at http://0.0.0.0 !

-P.S.: The `.secrets.toml and .env` should be ignored by git, but I left them for demonstration purposes
+*P.S.: The `.secrets.toml and .env` should be ignored by git, but I left them for demonstration purposes